Create a medallion architecture in a Microsoft Fabric lakehouse

 Explore data in the silver layer using the SQL endpoint

-Now that you have data in your silver layer, you can use the SQL endpoint to explore the data and perform some basic analysis.
-This is a nice option for you if you’re familiar with SQL and want to do some basic exploration of your data.
-In this exercise we’re using the SQL endpoint view in Fabric, but note that you can also use other tools like SQL Server Management Studio (SSMS) and Azure Data Explorer.
+Now that you have data in your silver layer, you can use the SQL analytics endpoint to explore the data and perform some basic analysis.
+This is useful if you’re familiar with SQL and want to do some basic exploration of your data.
+In this exercise we’re using the SQL endpoint view in Fabric, but you can use other tools like SQL Server Management Studio (SSMS) and Azure Data Explorer.

-1. Navigate back to your workspace and notice that you now have a few assets listed.
-Select SQL endpoint to open your lakehouse in the SQL endpoint view.
+1. Navigate back to your workspace and notice that you now have several items listed.
+Select the Sales SQL analytics endpoint to open your lakehouse in the SQL analytics endpoint view.

 Screenshot of the SQL endpoint in a lakehouse.